A perk of being a dog owner is enjoying your dog’s odd eccentricity.

-If your dog is struggling with a mood disorder, try to cheer him up.
-Scheduled exercises and frequent outings can be a good way to improve his mental health.
-Or the toys that we mentioned above can be a good means of entertainment.
+If your dog struggles with a mood disorder, cheer him up.
+Scheduled exercises and frequent outings can be an excellent way to improve his mental health.
+Or the toys we mentioned above can be suitable entertainment.

 Tip 3: Visit Your Vet

 Respiratory conditions should be treated according to the advice of a veterinarian.
 Kennel cough can make your dog cough alongside sighing.
-Provide appropriate medications to your dogs suggested by your veterinarian
+Provide appropriate medications to your dogs as suggested by your veterinarian.

-As your dogs get older, the risk of heart diseases rises as well.
-Dogs get lethargic and that makes them sigh frequently.
+Dogs get lethargic, and that makes them sigh frequently.
+As your dogs get older, the risk of heart disease also rises.
 Treatment is the only solution to that.

-Answer: A dog can groan when it’s lying down due to fluid buildup in the abdomen.
+A dog can groan when lying down due to fluid buildup in the abdomen.
 This is also known as Ascites.
 The trapped fluid inside makes the dog make sounds that resemble moaning.

-Answer: Panting can be a sign of happiness in dogs.
-But only if it’s accompanied with a wagging tail and drooping tongue.
 Dogs usually pant from excitement and play around.
+Panting can be a sign of happiness in dogs.
+But only if a wagging tail and drooping tongue accompany it.

-Answer: Dogs usually grunt as an expression of happiness and contentment.
+Dogs usually grunt as an expression of happiness and contentment.
 It might sound as if the dog isn’t enjoying your hug.
-But in truth, your dog loves it, and lets you know about it by grunting.
+But your dog loves it and lets you know about it by grunting.